 What advantage does this technology offer

 The processor in gaming performs certain computing tasks necessary for the execution of the game.
 Not everything is done by the GPU.
-To date the processor could load up to 256MB in VRAM and the rest went to the system RAM.
+To date the processor could load up to 256MB in VRAM and the rest went to memory RAM of the System.

-When the GPU requires the information stored in RAM, it has to tell the processor that it needs 'x' computation.
+When the GPU requires the information stored in the RAM, you have to tell the processor that you need 'x' computation.
 The processor fetches it and hands it over to the GPU.
 A process that requires a certain time, or what is the same, generates a latency.

 Using Resizable BAR, all Tasks performed by the processor are stored in the VRAM.
 The processor loads the data into the VRAM and tells you where this data is.
 So the GPU has them accessible at all times when it needs them.
-Therefore, we eliminate the latency generated by asking the processor for the calculation, to look for it in RAM and to deliver it to the GPU.
+Therefore, we eliminate the latency generated by requesting the calculation from the processor, which is looking for it in the RAM and hand it over to the GPU.

 For the user, this translates into improved performance.
 Its importance and impact on performance is likely to gradually grow as its implementation improves.
 Currently the performance improvement hovers around 10% for the best case.